 As you create your estate plan, it’s important to consider any people in your life who have special needs.
-For example, should you have a special needs child, you’ll want to take specific action to ensure their well-being after you’re gone, which our special needs planning attorneys can help with.
+For example, should you have a special needs child, you’ll want to take specific action to ensure their well-being after you’re gone, which our special needs planning attorney can help with.

 Not only does special needs planning help care for your loved one after your passing, but it’ll also give you peace of mind.